tc39/proposal-private-fields/README.md

 Private slots may be accessed by a lexically scoped private slot key, which may appear in a member expression.
 If the object does not contain a private slot for the provided key, a `TypeError` is thrown.
 Unlike normal property access, if the private slot does not exist then the prototype chain is not traversed.

 Proxies do not trap private slot access.

+### A Note on Aesthetics ###

+Octothorp (`#`) looks just plain terrible here.
+It would look far better to use `@` as the leading prefix in private slot names, but `@` is currently being used by the decorators proposal.